logo for organic-pet-digest.com

 Dog vomiting is a complex topic and the causes are extremely widespread.
 It is best to learn exactly what dog vomiting is and how to tell an extreme case from a minor upset stomach.

-Dog vomiting vs. Regurgitation
+Dog Vomiting vs. Regurgitation

 Have you ever witnessed your dog regurgitating a snack or a meal?
 This is NOT the same as vomiting.
-These are often confused, so look out for the differentiators.

 With regurgitation there is very little effort involved.
-The food expelled comes from the food pipe (esophagus) rather than the stomach meaning it will not be fully digested. dog health vomit
+The food expelled comes from the food pipe (esophagus) rather than the stomach meaning it will not be fully digested.

 Dog vomiting, on the other hand, is the forcible expulsion of stomach and/or intestinal contents through the mouth.
 The key discriminating factor between vomiting and regurgitation is the term “forcible expulsion”, meaning it takes quite an effort by the dog to expel the material.